-The Functional Neurosurgery department in Jaslok Hospital &Research centre is a sophisticated and well-equipped department for Parkinson’ Disease treatment which is being headed by Dr.PareshDoshi, Functional & Stereotactic Neurosurgeon.
+The Functional Neurosurgery department in Jaslok Hospital &Research centre is a sophisticated and well-equipped department for Parkinson’s Disease surgery treatment which is being headed by Dr.PareshDoshi, Functional & Stereotactic Neurosurgeon.
 Patients will consult the Neurosurgeon in the out-patients department.
 He will select the best candidates for deep brain stimulation with Parkinson’s disease who had responded well to medical therapy early in the course of their disease.
-After evaluation and the selection of the candidates he will explain the surgical procedures, its risks and benefits and display some video footage to such candidates and their companions.
+After evaluation and the selection of the candidates he will explain the Parkinson’s Disease surgery , its risks and benefits and display some video footage to such candidates and their companions.

-These candidates have to be instructed that they must not take drugs like aspirin, disprin or coumadinetc 10 days prior to surgery because these drugs can increase the risk of bleeding during the surgery.
+These candidates have to be instructed that they must not take drugs like aspirin, disprin or coumadinetc 10 days prior to Parkinson’ Disease surgery because these drugs can increase the risk of bleeding during the surgery.
 It is also very important that at the time of admission patient does not have any dental, urinary or other form of infection.
 If there is any doubt of this, the surgical team should be informed.
-Hospitalisation of the candidates for DBS surgery will be for around 10 to 12 days.
+Hospitalisation of the candidates for Deep Brain Stimulation surgery will be for around 10 to 12 days.
 First day of admission a resident doctor will conduct neurological examination on the patient.
 He will also conduct a study on the history of the patient to rule out if the patient has any medical conditions such as heart disease, Hypertension and diabetes etc. The patients are advised to disclose about any such illness for better evaluation prior to the surgery.
-Routine investigation such as blood test, ECG, 2D Echo, X-Ray of chest would be carried out on the patient.
+Routine investigation such as blood test, ECG, 2D Echo, X-Ray of chest would be carried out on the patient prior to Parkinson’ Disease surgery.

 Antiparkinson’s medication is stopped around 9pm on the day of admission.
 This is required for performing standardized testing using the Unified Parkinson’s Disease Rating Scale (UPDRS) and mini-mental state examination score (MMSES) that will provide information such as how the brain of the patient stores and retrieves information and how it functions.
 After the tests are performed video recording is also done.
 This is known as OFF phase evaluation.
 Thereafter the patient is given 1.5 times his usual L-dopa dose and the same tests are repeated.
 This is ON phase evaluation.
 Parkinson’s Disease Questionnaire 39 Items (Global QoL) will be given to the patient and Zerith CaretakerBurden Inventory (ZCBI) will be given to caretaker/s of the patients to be filled by them.